cloverfield-tools/prod-module-boilerplate/docs/contributing/versions/index.md

 Our major releases have code-names instead of version numbers.
 The current release is identified by the "latest" tag.
 The first version is "mvp".
 After that we pick a theme, and work through the alphabet from A to Z.

 When talking about release versions, we don't say "version Art Nouveau" we say "the newest version of the JSHomes Platform API was released today, code named "Art Nouveau".
-Then, after that, we just refer to it as "Art Nouveau" or "latest JSHomes API version", or "JSHomes API: Art Nouveau".
+Then, after that, we just refer to it as "Art Nouveau" or "latest JSHomes API version", or "JSHomes API Art Nouveau", or "Windows Vista".

 ### MVP